-We identify several directions for future work.
-Fist, we want to extend our results in the revision-by-AF approach to semantics which are not proper I-maximal.
-Another interesting issue is the combination of semantics in the definition of revision operators for AFs, as done in the hybrid approach to revision of abstract dialectical frameworks [43].
+I-maximal.
+Another interesting issue is the combination of semantics in the definition of revision operators for AFs, as done in the hybrid approach to revision of abstract dialectical frameworks [49].
 Moreover, meaningful revision operators will have to take the syntactic form of the AF into account.
 One possibility would be a two-step approach, where our abstract revision is the first step.
 Based on this result, a second step would revise the syntactic structure of the AF.
+Then, in order to apply our approach to concrete instantiations AFs, one has to consider the fact that these might yield only fragments of the class of all AFs.
+We envisage that the notion of compliance allows to adapt to these fragments as soon as we have a characterization of their signature.

-On a more general level, we want to analyse whether our insights can be extended to a broader theory of belief change within fragments.
-Finally we plan to apply our findings to other belief change operations In particular, iterated belief revision seems to have natural applications in the argumentation domain and we believe that the understanding of revision yielding a single AF is fundamental for this purpose.
+On a more general level, in this work we have remained faithful to the traditional view of revision where the input to the revision process must be fully accommodated in the result; it would also be worthwile to explore non-prioritized revision [43, 40, 41], especially in the revison-by-AF scenario.
+Also, we want to analyze whether our insights can be extended to a broader theory of belief change within fragments.
+Finally, we plan to apply our findings to other belief change operations: in particular, iterated belief revision seems to have natural applications in the argumentation domain and we believe that the understanding of revision yielding a single AF is fundamental for this purpose.